 The composition of the Comprehensive Examination Committee is specified in the Degree and Departmental regulations, and the Committee is appointed by the Dean.
 The Dean of Graduate Studies or delegate may exercise the right to attend.
 All members of the Committee including the Chairperson, but excluding the Dean of Graduate Studies, shall be voting members.

 In this examination the candidates must demonstrate an advanced knowledge of the academic discipline as defined by the academic unit in which they are students.
-Therefore, in order to be eligible to sit the examination, all course requirements must be completed.
+Therefore, in order to be eligible to sit the examination, all course requirements must normally be completed.

 In cases where there are multiple parts to a comprehensive exam, including written and oral parts, a candidate must satisfy all parts of the examination to obtain a pass.
 The requirements to advance to a later part of the examination are specified in the Degree and Departmental regulations or by the appropriate academic unit.